Cheuk Wan-chi: Fu-Wing and Little Fu Sister in other media

-Chi has written a column in the persona of and using the pen name Fu-Wing, titled "Fu-Wing's Writings", the column featured in Hong Kong lifestyle magazine Milk.
+Cheuk has written a column in the persona of and using the pen name Fu-Wing, titled Fu-Wing's Writings, the column featured in Hong Kong lifestyle magazine Milk.

-Chi is often credited as "GC Goo-Bi", a transliteration of "芝See菇Bi" (Gee See Goo Bi).
+Cheuk is often credited as "GC Goo-Bi", a transliteration of "芝See菇Bi" (Gee See Goo Bi).

 Resignation from CRHK

-On 19 June 2008, Chi announced that she would leave CRHK two weeks later, that it would only be for a short break and that she would continue her art projects.
+On 19 June 2008, Cheuk announced that she would leave CRHK two weeks later, that it would only be for a short break and that she would continue her art projects.
 She said that she probably would return to school, but that she was still undecided about her specific direction.